fabric8io/fabric8/docs/karaf.md

 </dependency>
 ```

-The easiest way to create and registered an object in the OSGi registry is to use SCR.
+You then need to implement the [PropertiesFunction](https://github.com/fabric8io/fabric8/blob/master/components/fabric8-karaf/fabric8-karaf-core/src/main/java/io/fabric8/karaf/core/properties/function/PropertiesFunction.java) interface and register it as OSGi service (the easiest way is to use SCR).

 ```java
 import io.fabric8.karaf.core.properties.function.PropertiesFunction;